martin-ger/esp_wifi_repeater/README.md

 - save [dhcp]: saves the current config parameters [+ the current DHCP leases] to flash
 - reset [factory]: resets the esp, optionally resets WiFi params to default values
 - lock: locks the current config, changes are not allowed
-- unlock _password_: unlocks the config, requires password of the network AP
+- unlock _password_: unlocks the config, requires password of the uplink WiFi (define one even if the network is open)
 - quit: terminates a remote session

 Advanced commands: